txdat/notes/obsidian/engineering/system design/README.md

 		- pull cdn: grab new content when the first user requests them -> may delay request, create redundant traffic
 - load balancer & proxy
 	- ![[Pasted image 20250317105933.png | 1000]]
-	- distribute incomming requests to computing resources, and return responses to clients
+	- distribute incoming requests to computing resources, and return responses to clients
-	- prevent requests comming to unhealty resources, overloading resources, ssl termination and keep session persistence (session affinity)
+	- prevent requests coming to unhealthy resources, overloading resources, ssl termination and keep session persistence (session affinity)
 	- support horizontal scaling (usually managed by cloud provider)
 	- load balancer can be a bottleneck in system if it's not well designed
 	- 2 types of load balancer